fohebert/align_on_reference/README.md

 ## Step 5 - Annotation
 **Description**<br>
 There is no extensive annotation step in this pipeline since the tilapia genome is used as the reference.
 The cool thing is that an annotation file already exists.
-You can find it in:<br><br>
+You can find it in:<br>

 `02_raw_data/tilapia_genome/ensembl.annotation.txt`
 <!---->